AMyriadseviltwin/Obsidian/Death in Space/Home Page.md

 > Character Sheets - [[Data Sheet Template|Click here to view the data sheet template!]]
 Just copy and paste the template to a new file in the folder and make as many characters as you like :)

 > Images - The repository for all images contained in this SRD, basically background stuff.
-Feel free to ignore it or browse it to your heart's content.
+Feel free to ignore it or browse to your heart's content.

 > Mechanics - The meat and potatoes of the SRD.
 From abilities/stats, combat rules, condition and repair mechanics - everything you need to know to play Death in Space.

-> Shopping -
+> Shopping - Nearby marketplace?
+Passing by a trade port?
+Here you'll find the standard pricing for most goods, materials, contracts, and cyberware.

-> World Info -
+> World Info - LORE.
+Here you can read about common knowledge people in the world of Space may know.
+Things like